777arc/PySDR/content/cyclostationary.rst

  <span style="display: table; margin: 0 auto; font-size: 20px;">Co-authored by <a href="https://www.linkedin.com/in/samuel-brown-vt">Sam Brown</a></span>

-In this chapter we introduce Cyclostationary signal processing (CSP), a relatively niche area of RF signal processing that is used to analyze or detect (often in very low SNR!) signals that exhibit cyclostationary properties, such as most modern digitial modulation schemes.
-We cover the Cyclic Autocorrelation Function (CAF), Spectral Correlation Function (SCF), Spectral Coherence Function, conjugate versions of these functions, and efficient implementations using Python examples.
+In this chapter we demystify cyclostationary signal processing (a.k.a.
+CSP), a relatively niche area of RF signal processing that is used to analyze or detect (often in very low SNR!) signals that exhibit cyclostationary properties, such as most modern digitial modulation schemes.
+We cover the Cyclic Autocorrelation Function (CAF), Spectral Correlation Function (SCF), Spectral Coherence Function (COH), conjugate versions of these functions, and how they can be applied.
+This chapter includes several full Python implementations, with examples that involve BPSK, QPSK, OFDM, and multiple combined signals.

 ****************
 Introduction
 ****************

 Cyclostationary signal processing (a.k.a., CSP or simply cyclostationary processing) is a set of techniques for exploiting the cyclostationary property found in many real-world communication signals.
 These are signals such as modulated signals like AM/FM/TV broadcast, cellular, and WiFi as well as radar signals, and other signals that exhibit periodicity in their statistics.
 A large swath of traditional signal processing techniques are based on the assumption that the signal is stationary, i.e., the statistics of the signal like the mean, variance and higher-order moments do not change over time.
-However, many real-world signals are cyclostationary, i.e., the statistics of the signal change *periodically* over time.
+However, most real-world RF signals are cyclostationary, i.e., the statistics of the signal change *periodically* over time.
 CSP techniques exploit this cyclostationary property, and can be used to detect the presence of signals in noise, perform modulation recognition, and separate signals that are overlapping in both time and frequency.

-* Might need revising VV
-Talk about how for single carrier signals its really just an autocorrelation with an extra shift, and at the right shift the main lobe of each pulse will line up with the sidelobe of the same pulse.
-And for OFDM it is the same thing but with the cyclic prefix added on to each symbol.
-Explanations of CSP in textbooks and other resources tend to be very math-heavy, but we will try to keep things as simple as possible.

-Add some history and mention the big names in CSP
+If after reading through this chapter and playing around in Python, you want to dive deeper into CSP, check out William Gardner's 1994 textbook `Cyclostationarity in Communications and Signal Processing <https://faculty.engineering.ucdavis.edu/gardner/wp-content/uploads/sites/146/2014/05/Cyclostationarity.pdf>`_, his 1987 textbook `Statistical Spectral Analysis <https://faculty.engineering.ucdavis.edu/gardner/wp-content/uploads/sites/146/2013/02/Statistical_Spectral_Analysis_A_Nonprobabilistic_Theory.pdf>`_, or Chad Spooner's `collection of blog posts <https://cyclostationary.blog/>`_.

+One resource that you will find here and in no other textbook: at the end of the SCF chapter you will be rewarded with an interactive JavaScript app that allows you to play around with the SCF of an example signal, to see how the SCF changes with different signal and SCF parameters, all in your browser!
+While these interactive demos are free for everyone, they are largely made possible by the support of PySDR's `Patreon <https://www.patreon.com/PySDR>`_ members.

 *************************
 Review of Autocorrelation